torinmb/mediapipe-touchdesigner/README.md

 ## Hyperthreading
 If you are on a PC, you can greatly improve all CPU-based render times within TouchDesigner, including the MediaPipe tasks by disabling HyperThreading (Intel CPUs) or Simultaneous Multi-Threading (SMT - AMD CPUs). _On my laptop it was a 60-80% improvement._

 Enabling/disabling HyperThreading is done in your system BIOS, so look up the instructions on how to do that for your computer.
-You can re-enable HyperThreading at any point if you want to go back and it is not a risky change to make to yous system.
+You can re-enable HyperThreading at any point if you want to go back and it is not a risky change to make to your system.

+# How do the plugins work?
+This project loads the different MediaPipe models through a web browser.
+All of the ML models are downloaded locally and stored inside TouchDesigner's virtual file system including the website so the component can run without an internet connection.
+The models run using web assembly and the data coming back from the models are piped into TouchDesigner through a local WebSocket server running inside TD.
+This allows the components to run as standalone .tox files with GPU acceleration on any device with no setup.

 # Building from source
-This package uses yarn with vite inside node, this gives you a few options.
+This package uses yarn with vite inside node, which gives you a few options.
 Firstly, you need to download and install node.js

 ## Installation
 ``` yarn install ```